sscdelft/sscdelft.github.io/README.md

 News
 ----

-News items live in the `_posts` directory.
+News items live in the `news/_posts/` directory.
 The file containing the news should be named `YYYY-MM-DD-the-news-header.md` where `YYYY-DD-MM` is today's date and `the-news-header` should be the, possibly shortened, title of the news item in using only alphanumeric characters and dashes.
-The yaml should contain `layout: post`, `category: news` and a `title` attribute.
+The yaml should contain `layout: post` and a `title` attribute.
 An example news item:

     ---
     layout: post
-    category: news
     title: example news item
     ---

     news text

-News items are automatically listed in `news.html` and the atom feed `atom.xml`.
+News items are automatically listed in `news/` and the atom feed `atom.xml`.

 Guidelines: